 Similarly, a cousin in his early forties has been “thinking of an SIP” since the past 5 years.

-A few weeks ago, I advised a friend to consolidate her multiple insurance policies into one and invest money in other avenues.
+A few weeks ago, I advised a friend to consolidate her multiple insurance policies into one andmoney in other avenues.
 She is yet to take out a weekend to figure out the list of the policies she has.

 We make great plans but don’t implement it until we realize what is the cost of postponing these decisions.
 Maybe I should call up my cousin and say “You just lost the opportunity to earn 14-15% return on your savings”